 - Manage excessive plant residue on soil.
 This will help increase detection of foraging ants, gives ants fewer places to hide, and make it easier to scatter bait insecticides on open ground.

 Choices for fire ant baits for vegetable farming or gardening are extremely limited and can be cost-prohibitive on large scale.
 There are only a few fire ant baits labelled for use in vegetable gardening.
-Most of these have spinosad, a microbial derivative, as the active ingredient.
+Most of these have spinosad and abamectin as the active ingredients.
 Always read the actual product label and check the crop listing before using.
 Organic products must carry the Organic Materials Review Institute (OMRI) label on front of the packing.
 Certified organic vegetable producers should contact their certifying agency before using the products listed below and keep accurate records.
-Spinisad-based bait products include
+Spinisad-based bait products include:

-D-limonene (orange oil) based products are available for individual mound treatment (e.g. Orange Guard).
+- D-limonene (orange oil) based products are available for individual mound treatment (e.g. Orange Guard – OMRI approved).

 There are many home remedy options that are touted on social media platforms.
 Some of the most common include